aporeto-inc/gaia/v1/doc/documentation.md

 #### `selectors (external:policies_list)`

-Selectors contains the tag expression that an a processing unit must match in order to trigger the hook.
+Selectors contains the tag expression that an a processing unit must match in order to implement this particular service.

 | Characteristics | Value  |
 | -               | -:     |